-Brazilian Twins Bia & Branca Feres Are Twice As Nice In Matching Sequined Bikinis
+Brazilian Twins Bia & Branca Feres Are Twice As Nice In Sequined Bikinis

-Brazilian swimming twins Bia and Branca Feres stunned their 924,000 Instagram followers with a fun Friday snap where the two were twice as nice in sequined bikinis.
+Brazilian swimming twins Bia and Branca Feres stunned their 924,000 Instagram followers with a fun Friday snap in which the two appeared twice as nice in sequined bikinis.

 Despite no water or ocean visible in the photo, the background looked very much like a seaside cliff.
-Coupled with the twins’ attire and the geo-tag, which was the coastal Angra dos Reis region of Rio de Janeiro, it seemed as if the pair was enjoying a day at the beach.
+Coupled with the twins’ attire and the geotag which indicated the coastal Angra dos Reis region of Rio de Janeiro, it seemed as if the pair was enjoying a day at the beach.

-The bikini set worn by the duo was matching in style, though worn in two different colors.
+The bikini sets worn by the duo were matching in style but in two different colors.
 The top was a classic triangle cut with string ties that wrapped around the neck in a halter style.

 The bottom was a traditional brief cut, with ties around the hips.
-Sequins covered both pieces of the garment, adding some glamor to the casual outing.
+Sequins covered both pieces of the garment, adding some glamour to the casual outing.

-One twin wore the bikini set in black, with her light brown hair styled into a deep side part so that beachy waves cascaded past her shoulder down to her waist.
+One twin wore the bikini set in black, with her light brown hair styled in a deep side part so that beachy waves cascaded past her shoulder.

-The other opted for a bright silver hue, while sweeping her hair into a practical ponytail.
+The other twin opted for a bright silver hue, while sweeping her hair into a practical ponytail.

 Though the caption for the photo was in Portuguese, it roughly translated to the twins expressing their happiness that the end of quarantine was in sight.
 The pair added that they were most looking forward to seeing their loved ones, and asked fans if they missed hugging their friends and family as well.